hoorad-boop/PixelBloom/README.md

-# 🌸 PixleBloom - Have Fun Creating!
+# 🌸 PixelBloom - Have Fun Creating!

-Welcome to PixleBloom, a playful and creative design tool that brings your ideas to life! 🎨
+Welcome to PixelBloom, a playful and creative design tool that brings your ideas to life! 🎨

-## ✨ What is PixleBloom?
+## ✨ What is PixelBloom?

-PixleBloom is a friendly web-based design tool that lets you:
+PixelBloom is a friendly web-based design tool that lets you:
 - Create beautiful designs with an intuitive canvas editor
 - Choose from fun templates for social media, presentations, and more
 - Add shapes, stickers, text, and images with just a few clicks